Originally Proposed October 19, 2025, at a Regular Business Meeting

 Legend:

-- Explanation of a suggested change is in italics
+Explanation of a suggested change is to the right and in italics

 ARTICLE II.
 CHURCH OFFICERS AND COMMITTEES